truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ![AlertSettingsSCALE](/images/SCALE/AlertSettingsSCALE.png "TrueNAS SCALE Alert Settings")

 The **Set Warning Level** drop-downs customize alert importance.
-Each warning level has an icon and color to express its urgency.
+Each warning level has an icon and color to express the level of urgency.

 The **Set Frequency** drop-downs adjust how often the system sends alert notifications.
 Setting the **Frequency** to *NEVER* prevents that alert from being in the **Alerts** menu, but it will still pop up in the UI if triggered.